metaleap/mojo/session/readme.md

 ```
 WithKit runs `do` with the specified `Kit` if it exists, else with `nil`.
 The
 `Kit` must not be written to.
 While `do` runs, the `Kit` is blocked for updates
-triggered by file modifications etc.
+triggered by file modifications etc. In other words, `WithKit` establishes a
+protected context and may never be called within one.

 #### func (*Ctx) WithKnownKits